InLexIA, the AI translation solution for Ibexa DXP

 A module 100% integrated with Ibexa DXP

-The InLexIA solution works with API connectors to recognised translation engines, such as DeepL, which is already integrated into the module.
-This open architecture also means that other translation engines can be added in the future, depending on the language or use case.
+The InLexIA solution works with API connectors to recognised AI translation engines, such as DeepL, which is natively integrated into the module.
+We created InLexIA with an agnostic and open architecture, which means we can also envisage adding other translation engines in the future, depending on the languages available, different use cases or even the customer's specific suppliers.

-As the environment is entirely centralised, it is possible to manage several multilingual sites from a single interface.
+With Ibexa DXP, it is possible to manage several multilingual sites from a single interface.
 This is a major advantage for multi-site organisations, such as institutions, international groups or large-scale content publishers.
+With InLexIA, you can automate the updating of your sites in the different target languages.

 A solution designed for publishers and developers